 The What to Expect the First Year and What to Expect the Second Year books are set up the same way, covering general information in the beginning and then providing a month by month guide to common questions and experiences.
 Between these books, the classes and advice from my momma who has successfully raised 3 kids, I think Will and I will be just fine!
 People do this every day, right?

 If I stick with my bump picture schedule of every 5 weeks, we’ll only have 2 more pictures if the baby doesn’t decide to come early!
 We have maternity pictures scheduled for next weekend and then my mom and sister are planning to throw the baby shower at the end of July.
-I have a feeling the coming weeks will be the faster and slowest of my life!
+I have a feeling the coming weeks will be the fastest and slowest of my life!
 We really are excited to meet our little baby!

 I was selected for this opportunity as a member of Clever Girls and the content and opinions expressed here are all my own.